linhanzhang/Lableimage/README.md

 Now we are set up to run our program!
 Consider an integer that represents the height of the rising sea level (unit: meter).<br/>
 Use ` run height `  command to start the process and you could get information like the image below.
 This way of running the spark application is mostly used for testing.
-Next, we are going to introduce you another way of building and running this Spark application which enables the developer to inspect the event log on the spark history server.
+Next, we are going to introduce you to another way of building and running this Spark application, which enables the developers to inspect the event log on the spark history server.
 ```
 sbt:Lab1 >run 5
 ```